rmrfus/keurig-2-port/README.md

 # Keurig 2.0 service port reverse engineering notes

-This is living document containing results of reverse engineering of Keurig 2.0 RJ11 service port.
+This is living document containing results of reverse engineering of Keurig 2.0 RJ22 service port.

 ![Image of the process](pics/IMG_0985.jpeg)

+## Service info

+While powered on, but not turned on and having only symbol of power button in bottom-right of the screen, hold this virtual button and press physical button for 3 times.

 ## Wiring